 3. Chemical or Vinegar Smell

-There are several problems that can produce a mini-split chemical smell.
+There are several problems that can result in a mini-split chemical smell.
 To ensure your technician quickly finds the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
-This could be an electrical problem and is often accompanied by chemical residue on the damaged components.
+This could be an electrical problem and may be accompanied by chemical residue on the damaged components.

 Burning, electrical odors can appear in several places of your mini-split system.
 They’re most often a sign of an electrical problem such as damaged wiring or a failing motor.
 In other cases, it’s overheating that creates a burning smell.
 A delicate component may have started to melt.

-You’ll want to address this quickly, as damage to these components may keep the mini-split from working entirely.
-GV Heating & Air staff will do their best to complete repairs soon.
+You’ll want to address this quickly, as damage to these components may stop the mini-split from working entirely.
+GV Heating & Air staff will do their best to finish repairs soon.

 When your mini-split starts to smell, call the HVAC pros at GV Heating & Air.
 Many of these odors are best resolved with professional cleaning.
-And if something has broken, swift repairs are more affordable and less stressful.
-You can trust us to ensure your mini-split system continues to produce efficient, clean-smelling comfort.
+And if something has become damaged, swift repairs are more affordable and less stressful.
+You can trust us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.